dali0023/asp.net-core-note/c#.md

 **Method and variable are two types:**

 **Static:**
 it’s global, don’t need to create object.
-From same class we can use it directly, but we need to give permission to declare it public for other class, but from other class we have call like.
+From same class we can use it directly, but we need to give permission to declare it public for other class.

-`className.staticVariableName`
+**Non-Static:** we need to create object to access data.

 ```c#
 namespace ConsoleApp4
 {